blackccpie/rusty-tunes/README.md

 # rusty-tunes

-Navigating through old iTunes xml library with the help of Rust
+**Navigating through old iTunes xml library with the help of Rust**

+For now the UI is built with [egui](https://github.com/emilk/egui) framework, but I'm working on a web based wasm compiled version on the [web-frontend](https://github.com/blackccpie/rusty-tunes/tree/feat/web-frontend) branch.

 ## building